Language policy in Ukraine: 2022 restriction on Russian books and music

 On 19 June 2022, the Ukrainian parliament passed two laws which place severe restrictions on Russian books and music.
 One law prohibits Russian citizens from printing books unless they renounce their Russian passport and take Ukrainian citizenship.
 The law also prohibits the import of books printed in Russia, Belarus, and the occupied Ukrainian territories, and requires a special authorisation for the import of Russian books from other countries.
 The other law bans the playing of music by post-Soviet era artists in the media and public transport and increases the quotas of Ukrainian speech and music contents in television and radio broadcasts.

 On 7 July, President Volodymyr Zelenskyy signed the law restricting the public performance of Russian music on television and radio, and on 7 October, the law entered into force.
 The law allows the playing of post-Soviet Russian music if the musician is included in a "white list" of artists who have publicly condemned the Russian invasion of Ukraine.
 The Security Service of Ukraine decides on inclusion and exclusion from the list.

 2023 Kyiv language ban

-On 13 July 2023, the Kyiv City Council prohibited the usage of "Russian language cultural product" in the city of Kyiv.
-This includes performance of all Russian language product including books, music, and films, in public.
+On 13 July 2023, the Kyiv City Council prohibited the usage of "Russian language cultural products" in the city of Kyiv.
+This includes the performance of all Russian language products, such as books, music, and films, in public.